 3. Targets resources: Data-driven identification ensures SEND provision reaches those who need it most

-4. Supports transition: SDQ data collected in Year 6 provides receiving secondary schools with meaningful information about incoming pupils
+4. Supports transition: SDQ data collected in Year 6 provides receiving secondary schools with meaningful information about incoming learners

 5. Evidences need: Aggregated SDQ data can support bids for wellbeing funding and justify staffing decisions